Exercise Routines for Mental Clarity

 Did You Know?

-Just 10 minutes of aerobic exercise can sharpen your working memory and attention for up to 2 hours afterward.
+Just 10 minutes of aerobic exercise can sharpen your working memory and attention, with the lift strongest soon after you finish and tapering over the next few hours.
 This boost comes from a spike in BDNF (brain-derived neurotrophic factor) and increased blood flow to the prefrontal cortex.

 The type and intensity of exercise change which cognitive skills improve most.